 - Death in the immediate family - Illness of the student.
-The principal may require a physician's certificate from the parent/guardian of a student reported absent for illness at least three school days. - Pregnancy and parenting related conditions. - Absences due to labor, delivery, recovery, prenatal and post-natal medical appointment. - Absences due to an illness or medical appointment of the student's child.
+The principal may require a physician's certificate from the parent/guardian of a student reported absent for illness at least three school days.
+If the absences reach six days, a physician's certificate will be required.
+If needed, access is available at a Prince George's County Public Schools Wellness Center. - Pregnancy and parenting related conditions. - Absences due to labor, delivery, recovery, prenatal and post-natal medical appointment.

+- Absences due to an illness or medical appointment of the student's child.
 After four days of such absences during a school year a physician's note may be required. - A parenting student is allowed a minimum of 10 days excused after the birth of a child. - Absences due to legal appointments related to family law. - Court Summons - Hazardous weather conditions that would endanger the health or safety of the student. - Work approved or sponsored by the school, the local school system, or the State Department of Education, accepted by the Chief Executive Officer or the school principal, or their designees, as reason for excusing the student. - Observance of a religious holiday - State of emergency - Suspension - Lack of authorized transportation (This shall not include students denied authorized transportation for disciplinary reasons.) - Health Exclusion - Other emergency or set of circumstances approved by the Chief Executive Officer or his/her designee